Bill to amend Arms Act to be tabled in Rajya Sabha today

 One person, one gun: Govt moves further changes to Arms Amendment Bill

 Replying to a nearly three-hour-long debate, Shah said the bill has been brought as a requirement to significantly impose weapons control in the country.
-The Home Minister said that the bill has accorded special status to sportsperson who need firearms and ammunition for practice and participating in tournaments.
+The Home Minister said that the bill has accorded special status to a sportsperson who needs firearms and ammunition for practice and participating in tournaments.

-"They (sports persons) will be entitled to get licences for different types of firearms," Shah added.
+"They (sportspersons) will be entitled to get licences for different types of firearms," Shah added.
 Under the proposed provision, a person can have a maximum of two firearms, as against the present norm of three, he added.
-"Many suggestions came including keeping two firearms by an individuals.
+"Many suggestions came including keeping two firearms by an individual.
 I have moved official amendment in this regard also," he said.

 As per the bill, those who own more than two firearms will have to deposit the third one with authorities or authorised gun dealers within 90 days for de-licensing once the amendment is approved by Parliament.

-"There were many discrepancies in the six-decade-old law making crime control difficult," he said.
+"There were many discrepancies in the six-decade-old law-making crime control difficult," he said.
 Shah said that there is a provision for life imprisonment for those who snatch or loot arms and ammunition from police or defence forces.

 The Bill seeks to enhance punishment for illegally possessing and making prohibited arms, besides other changes in the six-decade-old Arms Act.
 As per the bill, the government proposes to amend Section 25 (1AA) of the Arms Act, 1959, to give punishment from the usual life term of 14 years to "imprisonment for the remainder of that person's life" for manufacturing, selling, repairing and possessing "prohibited" arms.
 The minimum punishment under this section will be 14 years.